-- In the previous lab, we saw that prediction models could be improved by including additional variables. - But using straight lines for all the variables in a model might not really fit what's happening in the data. - In this lab, we'll learn how we can turn our lm() models using straight lines into lm() models using quadratic curves. - Load the movie data and split it into two sets: - A set named training that includes 75% of the data. - And a set named testing that includes the remaining 25%. - Remember to use set.seed.
+- So far, we have only worked with prediction models that fit the line of best fit to the data. - But what happens if the true relationship between the data is nonlinear? - In this lab, we will learn about prediction models that fit best fitting curves to data. - Before moving on, load the movie data and split it into two sets: - A set named training that includes 75% of the data. - And a set named testing that includes the remaining 25%. - Remember to use set.seed.